alexymleung/react_Memories/queries.md

 can we use the useTheme in the wider context so that we don't have to manually pass these parameters

-e.g. in jondata, there are many jon, Jon, jonathan, how can we use parameter as a template so that these can be derived from context?
+e.g. in JL/jondata, there are many jon, Jon, jonathan, how can we use parameter as a template so that these can be derived from context?